 The South Shore offers some of the best Kauai family resorts with plenty of shops and restaurants within an easy stroll — especially around Poipu.
 The world-class Shops at Kukui’ula Village offer gift and clothing stores, art galleries, and some of the best eateries on the island including the not-to-be-missed Lappert’s ice cream parlor.
 Nearby Old Koloa Town is home to quaint plantation buildings that house art, music and clothing shops, as well as mom-and-pop cafes.
 Here, too, is a post office, grocery store, farmer’s market and the Koloa Fish Market — where the mahi mahi is so fresh it nearly jumps into your bag.

-A FEW KAUAI HAWAII RESORT HIGHLIGHTS on the SOUTH SHORE
+A FEW KAUAI RESORTS on the SOUTH SHORE

 Grand Hyatt Kauai